 A Sermon on John 7:16Read more

-There is a modern myth prevalent in our society: great minds don't believe in Christianity.
+There is a prevalent modern myth that great minds don’t believe in Christianity.
 While intellectuals look back and patronize Christianity, scholars ridicule Christian teaching as passé.
-But how do we judge the kind of knowledge the Christian faith purports to be?
+But how does one judge the knowledge of the Christian faith?
 Can knowledge about God be attained in the same manner as secular knowledge?
 Is knowledge about God a matter of intellect or ability?
-Dr. Martyn Lloyd-Jones answers these kinds of question in his sermon on John 7:16.
-With passion and biblical acumen, he shows how the vast majority of intellectuals today fall into the same position of the Pharisees.
+In this sermon on John 7:16 titled “Given by God,” Dr. Martyn Lloyd-Jones answers these kinds of question by showing how the vast majority of intellectuals today fall into the same position as the Pharisees.
 In other words, both judge the teaching about Christ from a mere human perspective.
 However, as Dr. Lloyd-Jones shows, Jesus Christ’s teaching is entirely different from every other teaching because it belongs to a different realm.
 His teaching is given by God.
 Christ claims to give revelation from above.
-In order to understand this revelation, we need to discern things spiritually.
-Natural minds, unaided by the Spirit, cannot comprehend this type of knowledge.
+In order to understand this revelation, the listener needs to discern things spiritually.
+Natural minds that are unaided by the Spirit cannot comprehend this type of knowledge.

 Additional Scripture Translations

 16So Jesus answered them and said, “My teaching is not My own, but His who sent Me.